Read this article in the Chronicle of Higher Education to learn why international internships are important for young professionals

 Each internship experience varies depending on the field, the company or organization, the country, and even your immediate supervisor.
 A job in a hotel for a tourism student in London is much different from the experience of a biology major in Curitiba, Brazil.
 Tasks can vary from the mundane to the exciting.
 Remember, interns are usually brought in by companies to help out with a variety of projects.
 You might have a lot of work to complete one day, followed by a day with very little work to do.
 In exchange for helping out with these projects and contributing the goals of the organization, interns are rewarded with experience for their resume, new skills, and maybe even a great reference from your supervisor if you do a good job.

 I'm ready to apply for an internship program.
 What do I do?

-The first step to secure your spot in the program is to submit an online application and application fee for the program.
+The first step to secure your spot in the program is to submit an online application and registration and processing fee for the program.
 Once you submit your online application, your program officer will email you with a list of supplemental documents you must turn in to CGE to make your application complete.
 You can also view these supplemental materials on the program page of each internship program.